Calculating Optimal Row Group Size for Spatial Queries

 Validation Rules & Thresholds

-Execute these exact validation gates before promoting datasets to cold storage tiers:
+Execute these validation gates before promoting datasets to cold storage tiers:

 Exact Overlap Validation Script (PyArrow):